PetarMMihaylov/health-insurance-project/README.md

 ## 📌 Overview
 The Health Insurance Application is a Spring Boot–based web application designed to manage health insurance policies, clients, and claims.
-It provides secure authentication, policy management, and integrations with external services for a complete insurance workflow.
+It provides secure authentication, policy management, and integrations with an external microservice for a complete insurance workflow.

 ---